Woxzyy/scanner-and-extraction/README.md

 # 📄 Document Scanner & OCR Tool

-Welcome to the **Document Scanner & OCR Tool**!
+Welcome to the *AI based document scanner**!
 This Python-based desktop application and command-line script let you easily scan and transform documents by detecting edges and adjusting for perspective, enabling accurate text extraction via OCR (Optical Character Recognition).

 ## ✨ Features